Nadine Caron: Career

 Caron works as a general and endocrine surgeon at Prince George Regional Hospital.
-She is an Associate Professor in the Department of Surgery, UBC Faculty of Medicine, and was appointed Co-Director of UBC's Centre for Excellence in Indigenous Health in 2014.
+She is an associate professor in the Department of Surgery, UBC Faculty of Medicine, and was appointed co-director of UBC's Centre for Excellence in Indigenous Health in 2014.
 She received the 2016 Thomas Dignan Indigenous Health Award from the Royal College of Physicians and Surgeons of Canada.
+In 2023, she won the James IV Association of Surgeons Canadian Travelling Fellowship.
 Caron was rewarded for public health studies concerning Rural and First Nations populations.
 Caron leads the Northern Biobank Project, which will improve patients' access to participate in personalized medicine research in northern British Columbia.
 Caron currently works as an associate faculty member at Johns Hopkins Bloomberg School of Public Health.

 Caron has served on several committees, including the Native Physicians Association of Canada, the British Columbia's Medical Association's Committee on Health Promotion, and the Ministry of Health's Advisory Committee on Provincial Health Goals.

 Caron was appointed the inaugural First Nations Health Authority (FNHA) Chair in Cancer and Wellness at the University of British Columbia in 2020.
 She helped found UBC's Centre for Excellence in Indigenous Health with Martin Schechter.

 She is an adjunct professor at the University of Northern British Columbia, associate faculty at the University of British Columbia's School of Population and Public Health, and a BC Cancer Agency scientist at the Genome Sciences Centre.